 Great food for all occasions

 Studying is hungry work.
 Grab a cuppa or a snack and refuel on the way to class.
-There are also plenty of Gluten Free and vegetarian options.
+There are also plenty of GF and vegetarian options.

 Social and Cultural Spaces